If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Anti-Piracy Features

-There has been a survey in 2012 on if there should be a command line to get this legally, such as "-legaleyepatch".
-It is not noted in patch notes if this was added or not.
+There was a survey in 2012 on whether there should be a command line to get this legally, such as "-legaleyepatch".
+Such an option does not exist in the final game.

 (Source: Steam User Forums)